harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-network-latency.md

 ### Network interface

-The defined name of the ethernet interface, which is considered for shaping traffic.
-It can be tuned via `NETWORK_INTERFACE` ENV.
+It specifies the name of the ethernet interface considered for shaping traffic.
 Its default value is `eth0`.
+Tune it by using the `NETWORK_INTERFACE` environment variable.

-Use the following example to tune this:
+Use the following example to tune the network interface:

 [embedmd]: # "./static/manifests/pod-network-latency/network-interface.yaml yaml"